ConlanMcNamee/yummly_example/README.md

 npm install
 npm start
 ```
-So now there should be a virtual server running in our command prompt, if a new page did not open in your browser you can view it at localhost:3000 in your browser of choice.
+So now there should be a virtual server running in our command prompt, if a new page did not open in your browser you can view it by navigating to localhost:3000 in your browser of choice.

 #Creating the application
 If you cloned the final product you can test in in your web browser.